smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **CAD**

+• New Commands:

-• New Command: Rebuild Closed Polystrip.
+  • Rebuild Closed Polystrip.
-• New Command: CopySelectionAsChildOfCurrentMesh.
+  • CopySelectionAsChildOfCurrentMesh.
-• New Command: Merge CoPlanarPoly to replace old system on "Delete In... menu".
+  • Merge CoPlanarPoly to replace old system on "Delete In... menu".

 • RebuildWithCube and RebuildWithCylinder Open / Closed / Hole script now support Reference System workflow.
 • RebuildWithCube and RebuildWithCylinder Open / Closed / Hole now support Item Auto Selection in Component Mode (if you wasn't selecting the mesh before it will select it for you).
 • Rebevel / RebuildWithCylinder / RebuildWithCube are now Wrapped Commands.